Magong Jin Gui Tou Liou Tsui Cultural Park

 園區環境一角

-The Jin Kuotou Battery was built by General Wu Hongluo.
-Along with the West Islet West Battery and West Islet East Battery, it is one of the most powerful fortifications in Penghu.
-It has undergone changes during the Japanese occupation and the Qing and French wars.
+Jinguitou Battery was built by General Wu Hongluo and, along with the West Isle West Battery and West Isle East Battery, is one of the strongest fortifications in Penghu.
+It has experienced periods of Japanese occupation and the Qing-French War.
 After World War II, it was taken over by the Nationalist Army.
-The original cannons lost their defensive capabilities and were scrapped in the 40s of the Republic of China.
-The site was then occupied by the Army's Penghu Defense Command's Tiannan Camp, which later added an underground passage on the south side of the battery leading to the coast below the south cliff.
-Eventually, the military released the site to the Penghu County Government, and on November 21, 2001, it was announced as a national heritage site, now open for public visits.
+The original cannons no longer had defensive capability and were decommissioned in the 40th year of the Republic of China.
+The base was later occupied by the Army Penghu Defense Command.
+A underground passage was added to the south side of the battery, allowing access to the coastline beneath the mountains to the south.
+Subsequently, the military released the area to the Penghu County Government, which designated it a national historic site on November 21, 2001, and it is now open for public visits.

 Address:No. 10-2, Juguang Village, Magong City, Penghu County

-Matsu Jin Gui Tou Lighthouse Cultural Park Introduction
+Magong Jin Gui Tou Liou Tsui Cultural Park Introduction

-Jin Kui Tou Fort was built by the general Wu Honglu and is one of the most powerful forts in all of Penghu, alongside Xiyu West Fort and Xiyu East Fort.
+Jinguitou Fort was built by General Wu Honglu and, along with Xiyu West Fort and Xiyu East Fort, is one of the most powerful forts in Penghu.
 It has experienced Japanese occupation and the Qing and French Wars.
-After World War II, it was occupied by the National Army.
-The original cannons became ineffective for defense and were scrapped in the 1940s.
-The base was later taken over by the Army’s Penghu Defense Command and a new underground passage was built on the southern side of the fort, leading to the coastline at the foot of the southern hill.
-Eventually, the military released the site to the Penghu County Government, and it was officially declared a national historic site on November 21, 2001, and is now open for visits.
-Jin Kui Tou Fort is equipped with Armstrong breech-loading guns of 7, 10, and 12 inches in caliber.
-The fort's structure is similar to Xiyu West Fort, Xiyu East Fort, and Dacheng North Fort, all made with brick and adobe dome construction.
-The surrounding ramparts, fortifications, bases, and entrance archway of Jin Kui Tou Fort have been well preserved.
-At the entrance, you can see the inscription "Tian Nan Suo Yue," written by General Wu Honglu himself.
-The area can be divided into parts such as gun positions, outer walls, tunnels, officer quarters, soldier barracks, and horse paths, forming a castle-like structure that integrates combat, training, and living spaces.
-The barracks within the park are partitioned into spaces of various sizes and have become exhibition areas.
-Due to the presence of the National Army’s communication battalion at the time, the degree of weathering of the historic site has been minimized, allowing its original appearance to be preserved.
-The site features various military and artillery models and incorporates displays of historical battles in the underground tunnels of Jin Kui Tou Fort, revitalizing the historic site for new uses.
-Jin Kui Tou Fort has become a new cultural tourism highlight in Penghu.
-Visitors can not only experience the past battlefield ambiance but also plan a cultural pilgrimage, combining visits to nearby Guanyin Pavilion and Duxing Ten Villages.
-[Recommended stay time] 2.5 hours.
+After World War II, it was taken over by the National Army.
+The original cannons became obsolete by the 1940s and were decommissioned.
+The base was then garrisoned by the Army's Penghu Defense Command, which added an underground passage on the south side of the fort leading to the coast below.
+Eventually, the military released the site to the Penghu County Government, and it was designated as a national historic site on November 21, 2001, now open for public visits.
+Jinguitou Fort is equipped with one each of Armstrong breech-loading guns of 7, 10, and 12 inches.
+The fort's design is similar to those of Xiyu West Fort, Xiyu East Fort, and North Fort of Dacheng, featuring brick and earth dome construction.
+The surrounding earth walls, fortifications, base, and entrance archway of Jinguitou Fort are well-preserved.
+At the entrance, an archway inscribed with "Key to Tiannan," written by General Wu Honglu himself, can be seen.
+The garrison area includes gun positions, outer walls, tunnels, officers' quarters, barracks, and horse paths, forming a castle-like structure for operations, training, and living.
+The barracks within the park have been divided into spaces of various sizes, now serving as exhibition areas.
+Due to the presence of the National Army communication company, the level of deterioration of the historic site has been reduced, preserving its external appearance.
+The park features various military figures and artillery models, combined with exhibitions on the historical battles in the underground tunnels of Jinguitou Fort, revitalizing the historic site.
+Jinguitou Fort has become a new cultural and tourism highlight in Penghu, where visitors can not only experience the historical battlefield ambiance but also plan a cultural tour of Magong, incorporating nearby attractions such as Guanyin Pavilion and Duxing Ten Village. 【Recommended stay time】 2.5 hours

-After passing the barracks, head towards the underground tunnel.
-After passing the barracks, head towards the underground tunnel.
+Passing through the barracks, heading to the underground tunnel.
+Passing through the barracks, heading to the underground tunnel.

 Recommended Hotel Bookings